CanonicalLtd/maas-docs/en/api.md

 been detected.

 **bond\_lacp\_rate** (*String*): Optional.
-(Bonds) Option specifying the rate in which we'll ask our link partner to transmit LACPDU packets in 802.3ad mode.
+(Bonds) Option specifying the rate in which we\'ll ask our link partner to transmit LACPDU packets in 802.3ad mode.
 Available options are `fast` or `slow`.
 (Default: `slow`).

 **bond\_xmit\_hash\_policy** (*String*): Optional.
 (Bonds) The transmit